 All-Grain Brewing

-You’ll also have to devote more time and have a thorough understanding of the brewing process.
+You’ll also have to devote more time and thoroughly understand the brewing process.

 Because all-grain brewing does not use malt extracts, all sugars are extracted solely from the grains, giving you complete control over your brew.